 Select Placement Mask for example.

--You can also change it's scale mode (blue square) in order to give him a value relative to the medias on which it is applied (scale factor) or absolute (size):
+- You can also change it's scale mode (blue rectangle) in order to give it a value relative to the medias on which it is applied (scale factor) or absolute (size):

 Note that two different elements are created:

-In this example, Mask designate the 2D modifier and Placement Mask designates the mask that is applied to this modifier.
+In this example, Mask designates the 2D modifier and Placement Mask designates the mask that is applied to this modifier.

 As an example, consider 2D Transform.
 In itself, this effect is nice but rather bounded.
 In combination with masks, the number of possible geometric distortions becomes very large.
 Here is a small sample of the kind of things you can obtain: